 Eat Like a Local, Mexico City Food Safaris

-A socially-responsible and locally supportive tour company, with numerous immersive walking tour options to choose from, including focus on market tacos, mezcal tastings or custom plans.
-Prices vary, but because you pay upfront, you do not have to worry about any money throughout the tour – your guide will pay at all food stops and help with all ordering in Spanish.
+Eat Like a Local is a socially-responsible and locally supportive tour company.
+They offer numerous immersive walking tour options to choose from, including focus on market tacos, mezcal tastings or custom plans.
+Prices vary, but because you pay upfront, you do not have to worry about any money throughout the tour.
+Your guide will pay at all food stops and help with all ordering in Spanish.
 This twist keeps it easy and worry-free!

 Tennyson 133, Polanco, Cuidad de Mexico

 Chef Enrique Olvera’s flagship dining experience where reservations are a must.
-This is expensive, but Pujol is ranked as one of the top 20 restaurants in the world.
-The experience is worth every peso.
+It is expensive, but worth every peso.
+Pujol is ranked as one of the top 10 restaurants in the world.

 Images by Leslie Hodgin.